slz2003/RFCScope-/Errata_filtering/Result_manual/9815-6/packetizer_raw_output.md

 Replace 'Node-ID' with a clearly defined term, such as 'Node Descriptors', or provide an explicit definition of 'Node-ID' in the document.

-**Severity:** Medium
-  *Basis:* Ambiguity in key identifiers can lead to mismatches in NLRI selection and misidentification of self-originated routes.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-1

 ---